tomcam/least-github-pages/docs/add-github-pages-preview.md

-# Your GitHub Pages URL and adding preview to your README.md
+# Add GitHub Pages preview link to your README.md

 It helps to have a link like this near the top of the document so your audience can view either the themed GitHub Pages version or the GitHub repo preview: